This page is about Ken Grubb, the founder of Turkey Central. If you want to learn about Turkey Central, see the page

 As an investigator: A good investigator collects evidence and information from others, then objectively reports it.
 They interview witnesses and subject matter experts who later testify in court.
 The investigator's report provides government officials an accurate and objective account of an event or situation.

 You need someone like me.
 I'm your personal detective, your finder of fact.
 I go to the original sources of information—Turkish laws and procedural rules, Turkish government officials, subject matter experts, and people who have personally experienced what I'm writing about.
 I don't report hearsay.
 I double-check everything I hear.
 As we say in the business, I "follow every lead to its logical conclusion until all leads are exhausted."

-As a teacher: Teaching taught me to put myself in the position of the student.
-I do my best to make my guides and replies in the forums as informative, concise, and easy to understand as possible.
+As a teacher: I make my guides and replies in the forums as informative, concise, and easy to understand as possible.

 - Antalya, where I live now.

 I've visited every city and town along the Mediterranean coast from Hatay to Çanakkale, and also Istanbul, Ankara, Eskişehir, Konya, and other cities and towns further inland, including the Cappadocia region.
 I know what it's like to live and travel in Turkey.